How to Record and Edit Your First Online CoursePlatform Review

 Just recording the desktop and your voice (without showing up on camera) makes it a lot easier to quickly produce video lessons.

-And this is because as we don't show our face, it's very easy to remove empty pauses from the recording as we will learn later.
+And this is because as we don't show our faces, it's very easy to remove empty pauses from the recording as we will learn later.

 You can record a sentence, wait 5 or 10 seconds until you think of the next thing that you want to say, and record that, repeat a sentence if it didn't come out right, etc.